privateerproj/site/content/en/docs/developers/plugins/_index.md

   --output-dir my-plugin/
 ```

-This generates a complete plugin structure based on the catalog, including:
+This generates a complete plugin structure based on the catalog, including placeholders for data collection, evaluation plans, and assessments.

-- Data collection logic
-- Evaluation plans
-- Test sets and assessments
-- Configuration templates
+The generated catalog may still have non-functional values which you will need to update before it can compile.

 ### Command Options